pderop/reactor-netty-httpclient-benchmarks/README.md

 ```
     client = client.runOn(LoopResources.create("client-loops", 1, Runtime.getRuntime().availableProcessors(), true, false));
 ```
-- work stealing mode: the frontend Http2Client uses the experimental new work stealing reactor pool, where streams acquisition are handled by concurrent pools, each one being executed within their own event loop executor (there is one actual Http2Pool per HttpClient event loop)
+- work stealing mode: the frontend Http2Client uses an experimental (work in progress) work stealing reactor pool, where streams acquisition are handled by concurrent pools, each one being executed within its own event loop executor.
+(there is one actual Http2Pool dedicated to each HttpClient event loop).

 ## Start the servers